 This Bristol City shield bears the date 24th March 1919 on the back and is absolutely the thinnest Baines that I have!

-As an ex-schoolteacher myself this card really appealed to me, although I was never allowed to use a cane on anybody!
+As an ex-schoolteacher myself the above card really appealed to me, although I was never allowed to use a cane on anybody!
 “Don’t play in school” says the master as he confiscates the card with one hand and prepares to beat the boy’s open palm with the cane in his other.
 I can only imagine that the poor lad was merely admiring his card rather than actually playing with it.
-Also of interest is the back of the card; an opportunity to exchange 5000 clean and tidy packets for a fountain pen.better examples. date 24th March 1919 on the back and is absolutely the thinnest Baines that I have!
+Also of interest is the back of the card; an opportunity to exchange a mere FIVE THOUSAND clean and tidy packets for a fountain pen! 🙂

 And finally another non-football example shows two boys in conversation.
 “What’s ta doin’, Jack?” asks the first, receiving the reply “Writing a letter to BAINES”.
 This card clearly represents one of the thousands of children who would have responded to the several different offers on the backs of the cards in the hope of winning footballs, pens and such-like.
 Note also what appears to be a selection of framed cards on the wall in the boy’s home.